Timucua: List of associated tribes

-Earlier scholars such as John Swanton and John Goggin identified tribes around Tampa Bay – Tocobaga, the Uzita, and the Mocoso – as Timucua speakers, classed by Goggin as Southern Timucua.
-However, some of these tribes appear not to have spoken Timucua.

 Eastern Timucua

 The largest and best known of the eastern Timucua groups were the Mocama, who lived in the coastal areas of what are now Florida and southeastern Georgia, from St. Simons Island to south of the mouth of the St. Johns River.
 They gave their name to the Mocama Province, which became one of the major divisions of the Spanish mission system.
 They spoke a dialect also known as Mocama (Timucua for "Ocean"), which is the best attested of the Timucua dialects.
 At the time of European contact, there were two major chiefdoms among the Mocama, the Saturiwa and the Tacatacuru, each of which had a number of smaller villages subject to them.

 The Saturiwa were concentrated around the mouth of the St. Johns in what is now Jacksonville, and had their main village on the river's south bank.
 European contact with the Eastern Timucua began in 1564 when the French Huguenots under René Goulaine de Laudonnière established Fort Caroline in Saturiwa territory.
 The Saturiwa forged an alliance with the French, and at first opposed the Spanish when they arrived.
 Over time, however, they submitted to the Spanish and were incorporated into their mission system.
 The important Mission San Juan del Puerto was established at their main village; it was here that Francisco Pareja undertook his studies of the Timucua language.
 The Tacatacuru lived on Cumberland Island in present-day Georgia, and controlled villages on the coast.
 They too were incorporated into the Spanish mission system, with Mission San Pedro de Mocama being established in 1587.